andreafabrizi/DNSProxy/README.md

 capabilities over UDP or TCP.
 The test consist in resolving an hostname against the server instance of DNSProxy,

-To test the UDP server, type the following and expect consistent output:
+To test the UDP/DNS server, type the following and expect consistent output:
 ```bash
  $ dig news.google.com @127.0.0.1
 ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 17828